bjerkio/developers-chrome-extension/README.md

 ## Contributing

 We are happy to receive any contributions to this project.
-If you want to contribute, please read our [contributing guidelines](CONTRIBUTING.md).
+If you want to contribute, please open an issue or a pull request.

 ## Development